Accounting Journal Entries: Definition, How-to, and Examples

 Article Summary:

 In this guide, we’ll break down what a journal entry is, how to record one correctly, and real-world examples you’ll see in day-to-day accounting.
-Whether you run a small business, manage an in-house finance team, or outsource your accounting, this article will give you clarity you can actually use.
+We’ll also cover how journal entries fit into your overall accounting workflow so you can see the bigger picture.

 What Is a Journal Entry?